bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 ![Is this how your AWS CloudFormation templates looks like?](/images/cloudform/blackboard.jpg)

-## Enter `cloudform`
+## Enter cloudform

 Our typical template file was too large.
 It was too verbose and repetitive.
 It was error-prone and hard to grasp.
 It was messy.
 But all was not lost - the template is just a plain old JSON, anyway.
 This is how [`cloudform`](https://www.npmjs.com/package/cloudform) was born.
-Cloudform is a TypeScript-based imperative way to define AWS CloudFormation templates.
+It is a TypeScript-based imperative way to define AWS CloudFormation templates.
 With `cloudform` you can use all the powers of TypeScript to define the elements of your infrastructure and let the library take care of generating that monstrous JSON file out of it.

 So, for example, to define a [VPC](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpc.html), instead of writing this lengthy and hairy piece of JSON: